Call our licensed agents toll free 844.855.0163

 Source: National Flood Insurance Program

-How much is flood insurance for those in flood zones?
+How much is flood insurance in a flood zone?

-The Base Flood Elevation, or BFE, shown on the Flood Insurance Rate Map (FIRM) for high-risk flood zones indicates the water surface elevation resulting from a flood that has a 1% chance of equaling or exceeding that level in any given year.
+The Base Flood Elevation, or BFE, shown on the Flood Insurance Rate Map (FIRM) for high-risk flood zones indicates the water surface elevation resulting from a flood with a 1% chance of equaling or exceeding that level in any given year.

-The primary way to reduce your flood insurance cost is to increase your home's elevation.
-Going from four feet below the BSE to three feet above it would save over $90,000 in 10 years at today's premiums.
+Increasing your home's elevation is the primary way to reduce your flood insurance cost.
+Going from four feet below the BSE to three feet above would save over $90,000 in 10 years at today's premiums.
 Homeowners may be able to get low-cost loans or grants to accomplish this.

 For those in the riskiest areas, the savings realized by increasing to a $10,000 deductible would make up the added cost in less than three years.